-2. COVID-19 GENERAL PRACTICE PHONE

 A40.
-CO\ /ID-19 SERVICES SERVICES

-(a) taking a detailed patient history;

-(b) arranging any necessary investigation;

-(c) implementing a management plan;

-(d) providing appropriate preventative health care.

-NOTE: It is a legislative requirement that:

-(a) this service must be performed by the patient's usual medical practitioner (please see Note AN.1.1 for the definition of 'patient's usual medical practitioner' as some exemptions do apply); and (b) the service must be bulk-billed where the service is provided to a concessional or vulnerable patient at the time the service is provided, for all other patients the service may be bulk-billed.

-(See para AN.1.1 of explanatory notes to this Category) Fee: \$88.25 Benefit: 85% = \$75.05

-Phone attendance by a general practitioner lasting at least 40 minutes if the attendance includes any of the following that are clinically relevant:

-(a) taking an extensive patient history;

-(b) arranging any necessary investigation;

-(c) implementing a management plan;

-(d) providing appropriate preventative health care;

-NOTE: It is a legislative requirement that:

-(a) this service must be performed by the patient's usual medical practitioner (please see Note AN.1.1 for the definition of 'patient's usual medical practitioner' as some exemptions do apply); and (b) the service must be bulk-billed where the service is provided to a concessional or vulnerable patient at the time the service is provided, for all other patients the service may be bulk-billed.

-Amend 91811 (See para AN.1.1 of explanatory notes to this Category) Fee: \$130.00 Benefit: 85% = \$110.50

-Phone attendance by a medical practitioner of more than 5 minutes in duration but not more than 25 minutes if the attendance includes any of the following that are clinically relevant:

-(a) taking a short patient history;

-(b) arranging any necessary investigation;

-(c) implementing a management plan;

-(d) providing appropriate preventative health care.

-Amend NOTE: It is a legislative requirement that:

-Fee 91812 (a) this service must be performed by the patient's usual medical practitioner (please see Note AN.1.1 for the definition of 'patient's usual medical practitioner' as some exemptions do apply); and
+TELEHEALTH AND PHONE ATTENDANCE 1.
+GENERAL PRACTICE TELEHEALTH SERVICES SERVICES implementing a management plan; (d) providing appropriate preventative health care.
+NOTE: It is a legislative requirement that this service must be performed by the patient's usual medical practitioner (please see Note AN.1.1 for the definition of 'patient's usual medical practitioner' as some exemptions do apply).
+Fee: \$31.80 Benefit: 100% = \$31.80Extended Medicare Safety Net Cap: \$95.40 Telehealth attendance by a medical practitioner (not including a General Practitioner, Specialist or Consultant Physician), in an eligible area, of more than 25 minutes in duration but not more than 45 minutes if the attendance includes any of the following that are clinically relevant: taking a detailed patient history; (a) (b) arranging any necessary investigation; implementing a management plan; (d) providing appropriate preventative health care.
+NOTE: It is a legislative requirement that this service must be performed by the patient's usual medical practitioner (please see Note AN.1.1 for the definition of 'patient's usual medical practitioner' as some exemptions do apply).
+Fee: \$61.55 Benefit: 100% = \$61.55Fee 91807 Extended Medicare Safety Net Cap: \$184.65 Telehealth attendance by a medical practitioner (not including a General Practitioner, Specialist or Consultant Physician), in an eligible area, of at least 45 minutes in duration if the attendance includes any of the following that are clinically relevant: taking an extensive patient history; (a) (b) arranging any necessary investigation; implementing a management plan; (c) providing appropriate preventative health care.
+NOTE: It is a legislative requirement that this service must be performed by the patient's usual medical practitioner (please see Note AN.1.1 for the definition of 'patient's usual medical practitioner' as some exemptions do apply).
+Fee